PDillis/pdillis.github.io/_posts/2018-04-16-42PiscineandResults.markdown

 If you are curious, you can find (almost) all the code I generated, along with a bit more information of the Piscine in [my Github](https://github.com/PDillis/42SiliconValley).
 If you plan to attend any future Piscine, ignore the code and just go with a clean mind; it's for the best.
 Else, know that most of the coding was done in [C](https://en.wikipedia.org/wiki/C_(programming_language)), but on the first days there was some [Shell](https://en.wikipedia.org/wiki/Shell_(computing)) scripting, which I found to be extremely insightful.

-Without further ado, I leave you with some pictures I managed to take during this month of coding:
+Without further ado, I leave you with some pictures I managed to take during this month of coding (some pictures have secret hidden links):

 {% include slider.html selector="slider1" %}